 7. Use Other Free Tools to Get The Highest Conversions

-Well, ConvertKit is awesome with all its features.
+Well, ConvertKit is incredible with all its features.
 But I'd be amiss if I didn't mention all the other tools that make your ConvertKit experience even better.
 Here are some of my favorites.

 Let me tell you about Pretty Links.
-Pretty Links allows you to take any link and make it pretty.
-You take a link that looks like this: https://wp-techsupport.com/?ref=157 and turn it into this: https://missmillmag.com/wp-tech-support.
+Pretty Links allows you to take any link and make it beautiful.
+You take a link that looks like this: https://wp-techsupport.com/?ref=157 and turns it into this: https://missmillmag.com/wp-tech-support.

-Remember when I said you can have several email sequences?
-Well, if you don’t have one, tools like DripScripts allow you to you have a template to start with.
-Now I will admit that my email welcome sequence is completely different than their template.
+Remember when I said you could have several email sequences?
+Well, if you don't have one, tools like DripScripts allow you to you have a template to start with.
+Now I will admit that my email welcome sequence is entirely different than their model.
 But as you all may know, it is much easier to start writing when you already have some words on paper than to start from scratch.

 DripScrips is another free tool.
 You can get the templates here.

 You need this tool.
 It tells you if you have a good subject line score based on data that says what people are more likely to open.

 The best part about this tool is that its free!
 Get a score of 60 or more, and you are ready to send.
 You can use it here.

 8. Click to tag

 Another ConvertKit feature you should be aware of it that click-to-tag feature.
 ConvertKit tags and segments your list with every email you send.
 Here is what it does.